meritonkryeziu0/CTF_steganography/README.md

 I'll be right back with other CTFs

-Hint :Think what can be inside the .ogg file that will lead you to the solution.
+Hint :Think what can be inside the .wav file that will lead you to the solution.

 Author: Meriton Kryeziu.